 How to choose a home inspector

-I have heard this question asked many times, I can only add my perspective.
-The first thing I would look at are his/her experience in general.
+I have heard this question asked many times about choosing a home inspector, I can only add my perspective.
+The first thing I would look at is his/her experience in general.
 Does he/she have a background in construction?
 How much home inspection specific education does he have?
-Is the inspector just an inspector, meaning does he have other qualifications ie) Certified Master Inspector (CMI), IAC2 mold or radon showing his/her integrity to the profession and not just settling as an inspector.
+Is the inspector just an inspector, meaning does he have other qualifications ie) Certified Master Inspector (CMI).
+IAC2 mold or radon accreditations showing his/her integrity to the profession and not just settling as an inspector.

 Will you receive a written narrative report including pictures and does the inspector go over his findings onsite after his inspection?